janhq/cortex.so/docs/cli/pull.md

 ### Hugging Face Models

-You can download any GGUF, TensorRT, or supported-format model directly from Hugging Face.
+You can download any GGUF, TensorRT, ONNX or supported-format model directly from Hugging Face.

 ```bash
 # cortex pull org_name/repo_name